-Note: As used in this policy, "social media" refers to blogs, forums, and social networking sites, such as X (formally known asTwitter), Facebook, LinkedIn, YouTube, Instagram, and SnapChat, among others.
+Note: As used in this policy, "social media" refers to blogs, forums, and social networking sites, such as X (formally known as Twitter), Facebook, LinkedIn, YouTube, Instagram, Snap Chat, What's App, and Reddit among others.

 Off-duty use of social media.
 Employees may maintain personal websites or weblogs on their own time using their own equipment.
 Employees must ensure that social media activity does not interfere with their assigned duties.
 In general, the College considers social media activities to be personal endeavors, and employees may use them to express their thoughts or promote their ideas.